Hala1mo/Hotel_Management_System/README.md

 - Description: Represents the user in the hotel
 - Attributes: ID, first name, last name, phone number,email, password, role (e.g. ROLE_USER, ROLE_ADMIN)
 - Relationships:
-  - Supplies Products
+  - if it is customer, then the customer is related for specific reservation.

 ### Employee
 - Description: Represents the employees in the hotel
-- Attributes: ID, first name, last name, phone number,email, address, salary, hireDate, department (e.g.     FRONT_DESK, HOUSEKEEPING, MAINTENANCE, KITCHEN, SECURITY, HR, MARKETING, IT, FINANCE)
+- Attributes: ID, first name, last name, phone number,email, address, salary, hire date, department (e.g. FRONT_DESK, HOUSEKEEPING, MAINTENANCE, KITCHEN, SECURITY, HR, MARKETING, IT, FINANCE)
 - Relationships:
   - Employees in houseKeeping department is assigned for specific tasks.